 Suppose that two American friends are traveling together in Italy.
-They go to see Michelangelo's "David," and when they finally come face to face with the statue, they both freeze dead in their tracks.
+They go to see Michelangelo's "David," and when they finally come face-to-face with the statue, they both freeze dead in their tracks.
 The first guy — we'll call him Adam — is transfixed by the beauty of the perfect human form.
 The second guy — we'll call him Bill — is transfixed by embarrassment, at staring at the thing there in the center.
-So here's my question for you: which one of these two guys was more likely to have voted for George Bush, which for Al Gore?
+So here's my question for you: Which one of these two guys was more likely to have voted for George Bush, which for Al Gore?

-I don't need a show of hands because we all have the same political stereotypes.
+I don't need a show of hands, because we all have the same political stereotypes.
 We all know that it's Bill.
 And in this case, the stereotype corresponds to reality.
 It really is a fact that liberals are much higher than conservatives on a major personality trait called openness to experience.
 People who are high in openness to experience just crave novelty, variety, diversity, new ideas, travel.
 People low on it like things that are familiar, that are safe and dependable.

-If you know about this trait, you can understand a lot of puzzles about human behavior.
-You can understand why artists are so different from accountants.
-You can actually predict what kinds of books they like to read, what kinds of places they like to travel to, and what kinds of food they like to eat.
+If you know about this trait, you can understand a lot of puzzles about human behavior, like why artists are so different from accountants.
+You can predict what kinds of books they like to read, what kinds of places they like to travel to and what kinds of food they like to eat.
 Once you understand this trait, you can understand why anybody would eat at Applebee's, but not anybody that you know.

-I'll ask you to raise your hand, whether you are liberal, left of center — on social issues, we're talking about, primarily — or conservative, and I'll give a third option, because I know there are a number of libertarians in the audience.
-So, right now, please raise your hand — down in the simulcast rooms, too, let's let everybody see who's here — please raise your hand if you would say that you are liberal or left of center.
+I'll ask you to raise your hand, whether you are liberal, left of center — on social issues, primarily — or conservative.
+And I'll give a third option, because I know there are libertarians in the audience.
+So please raise your hand — in the simulcast rooms too.
+Let's let everybody see who's here.
+Please raise your hand if you'd say that you're liberal or left of center.
 Please raise your hand high right now.
 OK.
 Please raise your hand if you'd say you're libertarian.
-OK, about a — two dozen.
+OK.
+About two dozen.
 And please raise your hand if you'd say you are right of center or conservative.
 One, two, three, four, five — about eight or 10.

 OK.
 This is a bit of a problem.
-Because if our goal is to understand the world, to seek a deeper understanding of the world, our general lack of moral diversity here is going to make it harder.
-Because when people all share values, when people all share morals, they become a team, and once you engage the psychology of teams, it shuts down open-minded thinking.
+Because if our goal is to seek a deeper understanding of the world, our general lack of moral diversity here is going to make it harder.
+Because when people all share values, when people all share morals, they become a team.
+And once you engage the psychology of teams, it shuts down open-minded thinking.
 When the liberal team loses,

 I assume that answers my question.
-I was going to ask you which one you picked, but no need.
-You're all high in openness to experience, and besides, it looks like it might even taste good, and you're all epicures.
-So anyway, let's go with the red pill.
-Let's study some moral psychology and see where it takes us.
+I was going to ask which one you picked, but no need.
+You're all high in openness to experience, and it looks like it might even taste good, and you're all epicures.
+Anyway, let's go with the red pill, study some moral psychology and see where it takes us.

 The first one is harm/care.
 We're all mammals here, we all have a lot of neural and hormonal programming that makes us really bond with others, care for others, feel compassion for others, especially the weak and vulnerable.
 It gives us very strong feelings about those who cause harm.
 This moral foundation underlies about 70 percent of the moral statements I've heard here at TED.